Universal and unavoidable graphs: Introduction

 \end{enumerate}

-In fact for certain regimes from parts $(i)$ and $(ii)$ they obtain even more precise bounds, some of which in a later paper \cite{chung1987unavoidable}.
-However, there is a gap between regimes of part $(ii)$ and $(iii)$ for which their methods fail to give an answer.
+In fact for certain regimes from parts (i) and (ii) they obtain even more precise bounds, some of which appear in a later paper \cite{chung1987unavoidable}.
+However, there is a gap between regimes of part (ii) and (iii) for which their methods fail to give an answer.
 Given this, they naturally ask what is the correct behaviour of $f(n,e)$ towards the end of the range, so when $e>\binom{n}{2}-n^{1+o(1)}$.
 In this paper we resolve this question and determine $f(n,e)$ for the remaining values of $e$.

 \begin{thm} For any $\eps>0$, if we let $m= \binom{n}{2}-e$